tuxtof/Workshop_setup_guide/prism_element/prism_element_setup.rst

 **This Setup Guide is designed with these assumtpitons**
 ********************************************************

-AOS 5.5.x (or higher)
+1. AOS 5.5.x (or higher)
-AHV
+2. AHV (for 5.5)
-Using 1 HPOC (If using more then one, do the same on both)
+3. Using 1 HPOC (If using more then one, do the same on both)

 **Connectivity Instructions:**